dmcg/dmcg.github.io/_posts/2020-11-22-inline-tiny-types.md

 Come back soon, because I'll present a tiny tiny types framework using phantom types to reduce the amount of boilerplate code required.

+Postscript - there is some discussion of other ways to achieve validation on the [reddit discussion](https://www.reddit.com/r/Kotlin/comments/jzevz4/inline_tiny_types_with_validation/).